 THANK YOU COTTON MATHER, FOR BEING A GREAT TEACHER

 How did this “invisible” evidence even become evidence—well you can thank the writings of Cotton Mather for that, and you could probably thank the writings of crazy teachers over in Europe like Kramer long before Cotton Mather even had his own thoughts on the subject—and you could probably also thank the actual devil, because the devil walks people down that path of thought one day at a time.

 Walking down the path of heresy begins one rationalization at a time—it’s a mental thing.
 So how do we stop the spread of this type of hysteria once its starts?
 How did Salem stop the hysteria?

 BECAUSE POLITICIANS ARE ALWAYS LOOKING OUT FOR YOUR WELL BEING BEFORE THEIR OWN

 How did the hysteria in Salem finally stop?
-Well, the easy answer is that someone eventually accused the Governor’s own wife—and that’s it people!
+Well, the easy answer is that someone eventually accused the Governor’s own wife of being a witch—and that’s it people!
 That’s the answer!
 You want to stop a crisis, just accuse the governor’s wife, and then they will finally take the situation seriously.
 Around the time that Governor Phip’s wife was accused in nearby Boston, he issued an order that there would be no more executions of witches— 19 victims later.
 The lessons from this debacle, recorded in history, are simply endless.